Sexual Health Education and Trainings

 Sexual Self-Determination Certification program

 The Sexual Self-Determination Certification program is a three-tiered training program designed to train professionals, as well as self-advocates, parents, and others who provide support, to promote healthy sexuality and relationships for people with disabilities.
-Learn more about the certification program here.
+Learn more about the certification program offered by our partner, Among Friends.

 Oregon Friendships & Dating Program

-In 2020-2021, the UCEDD at OHSU is partnering with the Oregon Health Authority (OHA) to provide training and support to Oregon high school transition programs to teach skills that will promote sexual health and healthy relationships.
-Learn more about the transition programs support here.
+The Oregon Friendships & Dating Program provides training and support to Oregon high school transition programs and community organizations to teach skills to young adults (age 16-25) that will promote sexual health and healthy relationships.
+Learn more about the transition programs support.